 Winter is the ideal time to reflect on last year’s garden and plan for the year ahead, but when seed catalogs start arriving it can be overwhelming.
-In this episode of Granite State Gardening, UNH Extension’s Becky Sideman, Emma Erler and Nate Bernitz share and discuss proven tips and solutions for selecting the right varieties and developing your garden plan.
+In this episode of Granite State Gardening, New Hampshire Agricultural Experiment Station researcher Becky Sideman, Emma Erler and Nate Bernitz share and discuss proven tips and solutions for selecting the right varieties and developing your garden plan.
 This was a long conversation, packed with experience and insights to help make 2021 your most successful and rewarding gardening season yet.

 Featured question: What is the best way to get an accurate soil temperature reading and what's the ideal temperature for planting a variety of vegetables